Skip to main content

 For a typical glamping site turning over £60,000 a year through Canopy & Stars, that's £9,000 to £13,200 going to the marketplace annually.

-Canopy & Stars is unique among UK accommodation marketplaces because of the curation and brand association, but the commission economics are still meaningful, and understanding them properly is the first step to thinking clearly about whether and how to take more bookings direct.
+Canopy & Stars is unique among UK accommodation marketplaces because of the curation and brand association, but the commission economics are still meaningful.

 1. The base commission